SolidLabResearch/ODRL-Test-Conflicts/data/documentation/testcase-11.md

 # Permission with refinement.
 Obligation with conflicting refinement
 Source: data/test_case/testcase-11.ttl

- The challenge is to detect the conflict between a permission to compensate with a refinement to pay more than 10 euro and the obligation to compensate with a refinement to pay less than 10 euro for a resource.
+ The challenge is to detect the conflict between a permission to pay with a refinement to pay more than 10 euro and the obligation to pay with a refinement to pay less than 10 euro for a resource.<br> Why is this a conflict?
+Due to deontic logic an obligation to pay < 10 euro is entails a prohibition pay > 10 euro.
+This is in conflict with a permission to pay > 10 euro.

 ## Expected Result